-A laptop has to do it all.
-It needs to be light, portable, powerful, beautiful, and reasonably affordable.
-Fortunately, there are a handful of fantastic options that fulfill all or most of those, depending on your needs.
+The best laptops have to do it all.
+They need to be light, portable, powerful, beautiful, and reasonably affordable.
+Choosing one of them isn’t easy though, as there are a handful of fantastic options that fulfill all or most of those, depending on your needs.

 |Dell XPS 15||Best 15-inch laptop||4.5 out of 5|